Main factors that affect the cost of living

-According to the latest figures from the National Institute of Statistics (INE), the average monthly expenditure in Spain is around €1,093 per person or €2,718 per household.
-This is the highest recorded cost of living in over a decade.
+The cost of living in Spain varies greatly depending on the region, city, or even neighborhood.
+While some areas offer affordable housing and reasonable prices for food and transportation, others face high rents and greater financial pressure.According to the latest figures from the National Statistics Institute (INE) , the average monthly cost of living in Spain is around €1,093 per person or €2,718 per household.
+This is the highest cost of living recorded in over a decade.

-In Spain, renting a home is increasingly expensive and represents a greater financial burden for many families.
+In Spain, renting a home is becoming increasingly expensive and represents a greater financial burden for many families.

-In some municipalities facing depopulation, fiscal deductions and subsidies are applied to incentivise the purchase, renovation, and rental of properties, in addition to promoting local economic activity.
-This is complemented by state measures such as the ICO guarantees for first homes, designed to facilitate access for young people purchasing their first home.
+The cost of living in large cities like Madrid, Barcelona or Malaga is considerably higher than in small towns or rural areas.In some municipalities experiencing depopulation, tax breaks and subsidies are offered to incentivize the purchase, renovation, and rental of homes, as well as to promote local economic activity.
+This is complemented by state measures such as ICO guarantees for first-time homebuyers, designed to facilitate access for young people purchasing their first home.

+Madrid offers up to €1,000 in income tax credits for those under 35 living in municipalities with fewer than 2,500 inhabitants.
+Murcia applies a 20% deduction for rural rentals (up to €700 ) and a 15% deduction for purchases or renovations (up to €9,040 ).
 These differences mean that living in a small town can cost between 20% and 30% less than living in a large city, but with certain limitations in services and opportunities.

-Average Expenditure by Category
+Average spending by category

-Here are the average monthly and annual expenses for essential categories in Spain in 2025.
+The following shows the average monthly and annual expenses by essential categories in Spain in 2025.Housing: Rental and purchase prices

 Housing costs are the most significant for most households.